RedHat-UX/red-hat-design-system/elements/rh-footer/docs/20-guidelines.md

-The footer is divided into two parts, the **Modular** footer and **Global** footer.
-Most of the content in the Modular footer can be customized whereas the content in the Global footer is the same across all websites.
+The footer is divided into two parts, the **modular** footer and **universal** footer.
+Most of the content in the modular footer can be customized whereas the content in the universal footer is the same across all websites.

 ![Footer component anatomy]({{ '/assets/footer/footer-anatomy.png' | url }})